-- b) Double-click it, enter Subscribe, and press Enter. - 5.
-To make connections to the user interface from the view controller, the SubscribeController.h file contains the outlets, property declarations for the instance variables, and a declaration for the action method. - (IBAction) buttonPressed: (id) sender;
+- b) Double-click it, enter Not Connected, and press Enter. - 5.
+Repeat Step 4 to create a Change Password button. - 6.
+To make connections to the user interface from the view controller, the SubscribeController.h file contains the outlets, property declarations for the instance variables, and a declaration for the action method.

+'''

+- (IBAction) buttonPressed: (id) sender;

+'''